gopi487krishna/FITS_primary_header/README.md

 	 - Multivalued or not

  - Value parsing results in actual parsing of the values to the required type and returning it.
- - Based on the keyword class , its multivalued nature and type of value the keyword-value pair is inserted/ updated  into the  header_data.
+ - Based on the keyword class , its multivalued nature and type of value the keyword-value pair is inserted/ updated  into the  **header_data**. and its offset/position is added into **offset map**
+ - After the parsing is complete, all the keywords along wit

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NzkyOTcxMCwxODc5MTQyMTA5LDEzND
-Q0MDI4NjEsLTEwNjg3MTE0MjMsMTYyMDU0NzExLDEyNjM2Mzk3
-MDYsNDkzMjUyOTgyLDEwNzYzODcyODIsLTE0ODM4MzMwNTUsMj
-AxMDgxNTU2NiwtMTUyOTM0NTQ5NSwtMzg4NjcwNDI2LDEwNzQ0
-MzA0MzEsMTE5NzQ2MjYyMywtMTY5NjA3ODkwNywtNjE1NDAxND
-I1LC0xOTQwMjA4MjI3LC0xNzc2MjM0MTk2LC03MDA5ODg4OTUs
-Mjg3NTY4OTgzXX0=
+eyJoaXN0b3J5IjpbLTE4MjgxOTU4MjMsMTg3OTE0MjEwOSwxMz
+Q0NDAyODYxLC0xMDY4NzExNDIzLDE2MjA1NDcxMSwxMjYzNjM5
+NzA2LDQ5MzI1Mjk4MiwxMDc2Mzg3MjgyLC0xNDgzODMzMDU1LD
+IwMTA4MTU1NjYsLTE1MjkzNDU0OTUsLTM4ODY3MDQyNiwxMDc0
+NDMwNDMxLDExOTc0NjI2MjMsLTE2OTYwNzg5MDcsLTYxNTQwMT
+QyNSwtMTk0MDIwODIyNywtMTc3NjIzNDE5NiwtNzAwOTg4ODk1
+LDI4NzU2ODk4M119
 -->